ampize/docs/content/docs/guides/datamodels.md

 <br>

-A one to one relation between object type A and object type B defines that every instance of A "has one" instance of B. For example every "Post" has one "Author".
+A one to one relation between object Type A and object Type B defines that every instance of A "has one" instance of B. For example every "Post" has one "Author".

 <br>

-The declaring type (Post) has a foreign key property (authorId) that references the primary key (id) of the target type (Author).
+The declaring Type (Post) has a foreign key property (authorId) that references the primary key (id) of the target Type (Author).

 <br>
 <amp-img src="/static/img/hasOne.png" width="461" height="133" layout="fixed" alt="has many relation"></amp-img>